THE classical Mexico tour. In 13 days from Mexico City to the Caribbean with unique destinations and amazing nature experiences. Duration: 13 days.

 Day 9 - Agua Azul

-In the morning you leave the highlands of Chiapas on the winding road and after 3 hours you will get to the Agua Azul waterfalls that are surrounded by lush jungle vegetation.
+In the morning, you'll leave the highlands of Chiapas on the winding road and after 3 hours you will get to the Agua Azul waterfalls that are surrounded by lush jungle vegetation.
 After lunch at Agua Azul (not included in the price), you will go to Mishol-Ha, a majestic waterfall, located about 30 minutes before Palenque.
 Your hotel lies near the excavation site where you can take a refreshing swim in the pool in the early evening.

 Day 10 - Palenque, Campeche